Oscar E. Berninghaus

-Oscar Edmund Berninghaus (October 2, 1874 – April 27, 1952) was an American artist and a founding member of the Taos Society of Artists.
+Oscar Edmund Berninghaus (October 2, 1874 – April 27, 1952) was an American artist, a co-founder of the Society of Ozark Painters, and a founding member of the Taos Society of Artists.
 He is best known for his paintings of Native Americans, New Mexico and the American Southwest.
 His son, Charles Berninghaus (1905–1988), was also a Taos artist.

 Early life and education

 Berninghaus was born on October 2, 1874, in St. Louis, Missouri.
 His father ran a lithography business, which stimulated an interest in watercolor painting in Oscar.
 The young artist regularly sketched local scenes around St. Louis, including the St. Louis riverfront.
 He developed an interest in business and sold his works to tourists and newspapers.
 At sixteen, he had quit school and taken a job with Compton & Sons, a local lithography company, where he started as an errand boy, but soon learned the technical details of engraving, color separation and printmaking.
 In 1893, he left Compton & Sons and joined Woodward and Tiernan, one of the largest printing concerns in the world at the time.

 In search of something more than the practical experience he was receiving at the lithography companies, Berninghaus attended night classes at the St. Louis School of Fine Arts at Washington University in St. Louis and sketched and painted in his spare time.